 You should avoid “stop words” (in, and, or, on) in your URL, since these do not help with SEO and make the URL too long.

-Though there is no specific rule for how long an article, blog post, or page should be, the determining factor should be: Subject, Purpose, and Audience.
+Though there is no specific rule for how long an article, blog post, or page should be, the determining factors should be: Subject, Purpose, and Audience.
 It’s imperative, moreover, to understand your audience and produce content in the form most effective in achieving your business goals.

 Questions to ask regarding content are:

-- Does the content provide enough detail to address the subject?
+Does the content provide enough detail to address the subject?

-- Is the purpose of the content to inform, convince, or convert?
+Is the purpose of the content to inform, convince, or convert?
 Often, the purpose of the content will determine the length, as with a blog article that informs vs. a landing page that generates a lead.

-- Finally, what does your audience want?
+Finally, what does your audience want?
 Do they want details or a broad overview?

 Images bring life to any article, help readers understand the article, and contribute to SEO.
 To be effective, the image must be relevant to the article.

 Image SEO begins with the file name, which should communicate information about the image.
-For example, “antiquecarsforsale.jpg” is an image about antique cars for sale.
+For example, “antiquecarsforsale.jpg” is an image of antique cars for sale.
 For SEO, including an appropriate keyword is very helpful.

-- The “Alt Description” of the image (the “alternative description;” also called “Alt Text” or “Alt Tag”) is important for those who have images turned off in their browser and for those who use a screen reader due to visual impairment.
+The “Alt Description” of the image (the “alternative description,” also called “Alt Text” or “Alt Tag”) is important for those who have images turned off in their browser and for those who use a screen reader due to visual impairment.

 The meta title is the SEO title of a web page.
-It is displayed by the browser, usually at the top of the browser window (the tab) and tells the reader what page they are viewing.
+It is displayed by the browser, usually at the top of the browser window (the tab), and tells the reader what page they are viewing.
 It is not displayed in the body of the web page.

-The meta title is also read by search engine robots.
+Search engine robots also read the meta title.
 Because of this, it’s important to have a strong title that utilizes your keywords in consideration of search engines, but one that still makes sense to human website visitors.

 Meta titles should make sense to the reader, based on keyword search popularity and overall relevance to the rest of the web page.
 It is important that the meta title sounds natural to the reader, and that the title is not excessively long.
 (Each search engine is different and only reads a specific number of characters of the meta title; therefore, anything past their limit is generally ignored.)

 Meta titles should give search engines and readers a good idea of what the page is about.
-A title like “Essential Oils” is vague and does not provide enough information to search engine robots nor human readers about the page contents.
+A title like “Essential Oils” is vague and does not provide enough information to search engine robots or human readers about the page contents.
 However, “Citrus Essential Oils Best for Cleaning” conveys information about the page content to both human readers and search engines.

 It is common for the page title and the meta title to be the same; however, it is not a requirement, especially in a blog article.
 However, it’s helpful to have a different page title and meta title:

 When a longer page title enhances the user experience.

-The meta description is not a ranking factor with Google; however, it is important to SEO because it can help drive traffic to the website increasing the click-through rate (CTR) which is a ranking factor.
+The meta description is not a ranking factor with Google; however, it is important to SEO because it can help drive traffic to the website, increasing the click-through rate (CTR), which is a ranking factor.